GoodarzMehr/SimBEV/README.md

   <img src="assets/SensorCoordTab.png" width="40%" />
 </p>

-###### <p align="center"> Placement and coordinate system of different sensors are shown on the left and tabulated on the right.
+###### <p align="center"> The placement and coordinate system of the sensors are shown on the left and tabulated on the right.
 Coordinate values are relative to a FLU (Front-Left-Up) coordinate system positioned at the center of the ground plane of the vehicle's 3D bounding box. </p>

 <p align="middle">
   <img src="assets/SensorTab.png" width="98%" />